heldrida/reactatouille-boilerplate/README.md

 # Reactstart Boilerplate

-A React Redux Webpack Gulp Sass Mocha Enzyme Chai Boilerplate
+Reacstart is a command-line tool for the Reacstart-Boilerplate created by Punkbit, to help quickly start and build a new React project.
+Built using Redux Webpack Gulp Sass Mocha Enzyme Chai Boilerplate.

 ## Getting Started